VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 ## Making and navigating directories

-Let's make a new directory in our own home directory called "bootcamp" using the command mkdir:
+Let's make a new directory in our own home directory called "bootcamp" using the command `mkdir`:

 `mkdir bootcamp`